Moving from New Jersey to West Virginia

 We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including West Virginia.

-White Glove is also happy to offer a flat price on your long distance move.
+White Glove is also happy to offer a flat price on your long distance moving from New Jersey to West Virginia.
 Our prices are based on your inventory rather than charging based on factors like weight or cubic feet.
 This helps eliminate variable on the move day and gives our consumers complete control over your price and removes all surprises.

-Benefits of Living in West Virginia
+Learn All About the Benefits of Living in West Virginia

 So, you’ve decided to trade the Garden State for the Mountain State.
 Your motivation for such a change may consist of basic living costs, love of the great outdoors, traffic jams or something more personal like lifestyle and attitude.
 Whatever your reasons, West Virginia can accommodate.
 The state has been doing things its own way since its separation from Confederate Virginia in 1863.
 With that in mind, let’s head south on I-95 and explore some country roads.